 - Vitamin K2, a vital nutrient for metabolizing calcium.
 Poor calcium metabolism is a major risk factor in the development of cancer.
 (Not to be confused with K1, which is present in green leafy vegetables.)

 - Vitamin D, a critical nutrient in the prevention of cancer and other chronic diseases.

 A solid choice that you can find at nearly any grocery store or health food store is Kerrygold Natural Irish Butter.
 Derived from cows fed a diet of 100 percent grass (and 100 percent fresh grass 10 months out of the year), Kerrygold butter is a beautiful golden color, which is indicative of its high nutrient content.

 Another great choice if you can find it is Anchor Butter from New Zealand.
 Cows in this part of the world are raised in strict accordance with how nature intended 365 days a year – eating green grass rather than genetically-engineered corn and soy feed.

-Another option, as mentioned in the June 2015 issue of the HACC newsletter, is to go to local farmers markets and explore a CSA (community supported agriculture) where you purchase a small share in a farm for a season or two.
+Another option is to go to local farmers markets and explore a CSA (community supported agriculture) where you purchase a small share in a farm for a season or two.
 Many of these farmers will have grass-fed butter for sale.
 Another option is to go to RealMilk.com and look for a farm near you.
 Many of the farmers will come to your area and deliver at a drop off point where you meet them at a specific time and day each week.

 Ghee – Most people who have trouble with dairy products seem to do fine with grass-fed butter as a staple source of healthy saturated fats due to the fact that it contains almost no lactose and minimal casein (a protein found in dairy products).
 But if you’re particularly sensitive and need a safer alternative, ghee, or clarified butter, from grass-fed cows is another top pick.